-From the 1918 red, white and blue roundel symbol, to the 1933 diagrammatic underground train map, and the 1956 Routemaster bus, many of the most familiar design icons of Britain belong to LONDON TRANSPORT in its heyday during the first half of the 20th century.
+From the 1916 red, white and blue roundel symbol, to the 1933 diagrammatic underground Tube map, and the 1956 Routemaster bus, many of the most familiar design icons of Britain belong to LONDON TRANSPORT in its heyday during the first half of the 20th century.

-The red, white and blue roundel symbol designed by Edward Johnston for the Underground in 1918 and adopted by the newly founded London Passenger Transport Board in 1933 has come to symbolise the whole of London, not just its transport system.
+The red, white and blue roundel symbol redesigned by Edward Johnston for the Underground in 1916 and adopted by the newly founded London Passenger Transport Board (LPTB) in 1933 has come to symbolise the whole of London, not just its transport system.
 The same can be said for the diagrammatic London Underground map devised by Harry Beck in the early 1930s, which has since been imitated all over the world as a model of modern map design.

 In its golden era of the 1930s, London Transport was also an important patron of contemporary art.
-Eminent artists such as Man Ray and Graham Sutherland created publicity posters, while Paul Nash designed upholstery fabric for the seats of trains, trams and buses.
+Eminent artists such as Man Ray and Graham Sutherland created publicity posters, while Paul Nash designed upholstery fabric for the seats of trains.
 London Transport commissioned work from noted designers, such as Hans Schleger and László Moholy-Nagy; while the poet, John Betjeman, wrote its tourist leaflets.

-Many of the most famous examples of London Transport design were commissioned by Frank Pick (1878-1941), a Lincolnshire-born solicitor, who joined the Underground Group in 1906 and became managing director of the LPTB in 1933.
-Convinced that London Transport should be an exemplar of design excellence, Pick commissioned work of the highest quality for everything from station architecture, to litter bins.
+Many of the most famous examples of London Transport design were commissioned by Frank Pick (1878-1941), a Lincolnshire-born solicitor, who joined the Underground Group in 1906.
+After expressing an interest in publicity, with the support of the Chairman Lord Ashfield, Pick presided over the introduction of the roundel and bright graphic posters to the Underground before the First World War.
+He became managing director of the LPTB in 1933.
+Convinced that London Transport should be an exemplar of design excellence, Pick commissioned work of the highest quality for everything, from station architecture to litter bins.
 He ensured that it was implemented with great rigour, regularly travelling the length and breadth of the network, often late at night, to check that every detail was up to scratch.

-Johnston replaced the solid red circle with a circular frame and introduced Johnston Sans, the typeface he had designed for the Underground Group two years previously, to spell out the company or station name in white across the central blue bar.
-The proportions of the new roundel were defined by those of Johnston’s typeface, which had been designed with legibility in mind to be read by busy passengers across crowded platforms.
-The resilience of Johnston’s roundel was proven in 1935 when the graphic designer Hans Schleger adapted it for use in the first bus stop signs.
+Johnston replaced the solid red circle with a circular frame and introduced Johnston Sans, the typeface he had designed for the Underground Group in the same year, to spell out the company or station name in white across the central blue bar.
+The proportions of the new logo were defined by those of Johnston’s typeface, which had been designed with legibility in mind to be read by busy passengers across crowded platforms.
+The resilience of Johnston’s logo was proven in 1935 when the graphic designer Hans Schleger adapted it for use on bus stop signs.

 DIAGRAMMATIC UNDERGROUND MAP, 1931

-Basing his map on an electrical circuit, Beck represented each line in a different colour and interchange stations as diamonds.
+Beck represented each line in a different colour and interchange stations as diamonds.
 The crowded central area was enlarged for legibility and the course of each route was simplified into the form of a vertical, horizontal or diagonal.
-The diagrammatic map was produced on a trial basis in 1933 as a leaflet and Beck continued to refine it until 1959.
+The diagrammatic map was produced in 1933 as a pocket map and Beck continued to refine it until 1959.
 His design has inspired the maps of underground networks from New York to Sydney, and a variation of his original design is still used by London Underground today.

 1930s UPHOLSTERY FABRICS

-When the London Passenger Transport Board was formed in 1933, most of the upholstery fabric used in its vehicles was moquette, woven by the jacquard process from wool and nylon backed by cotton.
+When the London Passenger Transport Board was formed in 1933, most of the upholstery fabric used in its vehicles was moquette, woven by the jacquard process from wool and later a wool/nylon mix backed by cotton.
 Moquette was exceptionally durable, but the designs were purchased off-the-peg from the manufacturers.
 Pick and Barman decided to commission designs specifically for London Transport.
 They approached prominent designers and artists including Marion Dorn, Norbert Dutton, Enid Marx, Paul Nash and, later, Marianne Straub.
-Many of their designs – such as Nash’s 1936 Alperton, Marx’s 1937 Brent and Dorn’s 1938 Leaf – were used by London Transport until the late 1950s, when plainer, less obtrusive fabrics were introduced.
+Many of their designs – such as Nash’s 1938 Alperton, Marx’s 1937 Brent and Dorn’s 1938 Leaf – were used by London Transport until the late 1950s, when more regular grid-based patterns started to appear.

 1930s PUBLICITY POSTERS

-Among the first artists to create posters for London Underground was the US-born painter Edward McKnight Kauffer (1890-1954) who was commissioned by Pick in 1915, a year after his arrival in London.
-Obsessed by cubism, Kauffer introduced many elements of the emerging modern art movement to his posters in a bold, but fluid style.
-An exceptionally beautiful poster was created by the US surrealist Man Ray in 1938, when he juxtaposed the roundel against an image of a planet in the night sky.
+Among the first artists to create posters for the Underground Group was the American-born painter Edward McKnight Kauffer (1890-1954), who was commissioned by Pick in 1915, a year after his arrival in London.
+Highly influenced by Cubism, Futurism and Surrealism, Kauffer introduced many elements of the emerging modern art movement to his posters in a bold, but fluid style.
+A particularly iconic poster was created by the American surrealist Man Ray (1890-1976) in 1938, when he juxtaposed the roundel against an image of a planet in the night sky.

 The 1930s was an invigorating period when the British modern movement was enriched by European émigrés fleeing Nazi oppression.
-Pick and Barman were swift to commission them, including the Hungarian-born László Moholy-Nagy and the German designer Hans Schleger whose 1935 depiction of the refugee ‘Zero’ in Thanks to the Underground is one of the most memorable posters created for London Transport.
+Pick and Christian Barman, Publicity Officer for London Transport, were swift to commission them.
+Artists included the Hungarian-born László Moholy-Nagy (1895-1946) and the German designer Hans Schleger (1898-1976) whose 1935 design for the poster Thanks to the Underground is among the most memorable created for London Transport.

 1930s STATION ARCHITECTURE